lda-project/lda/doc/source/index.rst

     <div class="wy-text-large">

-**lda** implements latent Dirichlet allocation (LDA) using collapsed Gibbs sampling. lda is fast and can be installed without a compiler on Linux, OS X, and Windows.
+**lda** implements latent Dirichlet allocation (LDA) using collapsed Gibbs sampling. lda is fast and can be installed without a compiler on Linux and macOS.

 .. raw:: html